Vedant2254/Fundme-hardhat-blockchain/Readme.md

 ### Installation

 1. Let's start by setting up MetaMask in browser.

    - Download and add [MetaMask](https://metamask.io/download/) extension to your desired browser.
    - Click on the extension and follow the instructions properly to create a new wallet or to import an existing wallet.

+1. Getting free Goerli ETH
+   - Another thing we need to do is to use the [Goerli Faucet](https://goerlifaucet.com/) to request some Goerli ETH for our account.
+For this you need to signup at [Alchemy](https://dashboard.alchemy.com/). _Alchemy is a blockchain scaling platform that allows developers to securely create, test, and monitor their decentralized apps (DApps).
+In simple words it's simply a node that helps you connect to a blockchain._
+   - After you have signed up and logged into your Alchemy account, visit [Goerli Faucet](https://goerlifaucet.com/), enter the public address of your wallet (present in MetaMask extension) and click on `Send Me ETH`.
+A transaction will be performed and soon your account will be credited with some Goerli ETH (note that this is not real Ether currency, a fake Ether currency on testnet).
 1. Clone the repo
    ```sh
    git clone "https://github.com/Vedant2254/Fundme-hardhat-blockchain"